 Book a luxury suite f0r an Oakland Athletics game at the Oakland Coliseum today!

 From Philadelphia to Kansas City and finally to their current home in Oakland, California, the Athletics have been getting the crowd on their feet since 1901.
-Charter members of the American League, they have been playing out the West Division since its inception in 1969.
+Charter members of the American League, they have been playing out of the West Division since its inception in 1969.
 Though the World Series has eluded them in recent history, this franchise has had a tremendous amount of success historically.

 Winners of nine World Series titles over the years, the Oakland Athletics have captured 15 American League pennants out of their 18 postseason appearances.
 Out of those 18 playoff trips, only two were via a Wild Card Berth.
 The other 16 were through winning the AL West title.
 This success gives little consolation to the current fan base, however, as their last trip to the Fall Classic was in 1990 and their last championship was in 1989.

 This famous series, often referred to as the “Bay Bridge Series” or the “Earthquake Series” saw the Oakland Athletics square off against their neighbor and biggest rival, the San Francisco Giants.
-Up two games to none, the Athletics travelled to San Francisco and were minutes away from the start of game three when a major earthquake rocked the area.
+Up two games to none, the Athletics travelled to San Francisco and were minutes away from the start of game three when a major earthquake rocked the city.
 Measuring in at a magnitude 6.9, this quake devastated the bay area.
 Manager Tony LaRussa was able to reel his players in and have them focus on the game.
 When the series resumed 10 days later, the Athletics won games three and four to sweep the series in convincing fashion.